Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Results

+For the non-SE data, like Agrawal et al., we use the UCI data mining repository~\cite{asuncion2007uci}.

+For the SE data, we turned to the MOOT repository of multi-objective optimization tasks~\cite{Moot:2025}.
+Curated by Menzies and Chen, this repository contains dozens of multi-objective optimization problems collected from recent papers in top SE venues such as the International Conference on Software Engineering~\cite{chen2026promisetune}, Foundations of SE (FSE) conference~\cite{nair2017using}, IEEE Trans.
+SE~\cite{chen2025accuracy}, the Information Software Technology journal~\cite{CHEN2018281}, Empirical Softw.
+Eng.~\cite{peng2023veer}, Mining Software Repositories~\cite{nair18}, IEEE Access~\cite{lustossa2024isneak}, ACM Trans.
+SE Methodologies~\cite{lustosa2024learning} and the Automated Software Engineering Journal~\cite{nair2018faster}.
+For this paper, we picked 50 projects at random from MOOT.

-Figure~\ref{sedata}.A shows median {\em D2H} for SE data: \bi \item The upper curve shows the baseline of the the untreated data (expressed as median {\em D2H} scores) \item Below that, the other curves fall on top of each other. \item After applying the statistics of \S\ref{stats}, we can confirm the visual impression that the performance of these lower curves are indistinguishable. \item That is, for this data, a state-of-the-art AI optimizer (DEHB) that need 3000 evaluations does no better than a very lightweight optimizer (LITE) using 30 evaluations. \ei On the other hand, Figure~\ref{uci}.A shows non-SE data: \bi \item As before, the upper curve shows the baseline (median {\em D2H} of the the untreated data. \item Below that, we see other curves with more visual separation than before. \item The treatment with the lowest curve (i.e. closest to heaven) is the treatment that uses 3000 evaluations (DEHB). \item That is, for this data, it is not enough to merely do 30 evaluations. \ei Figure~\ref{sedata}.C and Figure~\ref{uci}.C comment on the runtime cost of running 30 versus 3000 evaluations.
+Turning now to the results, Figure~\ref{sedata}.A shows median {\em D2H} for SE data: \bi \item The upper curve shows the baseline of the untreated data (expressed as median {\em D2H} scores). \item Below that, the other curves fall on top of each other. \item After applying the statistics of Section~\ref{stats}, we can confirm the visual impression that the performance of these lower curves is indistinguishable. \item That is, for this data, a state-of-the-art AI optimizer (DEHB) that needs 3000 evaluations does no better than a very lightweight optimizer (LITE) using 30 evaluations. \ei On the other hand, Figure~\ref{uci}.A shows non-SE data: \bi \item As before, the upper curve shows the baseline (median {\em D2H}) of the untreated data). \item Below that, we see other curves with more visual separation than before. \item The treatment with the lowest curve (i.e. closest to heaven) is the treatment that uses 3000 evaluations (DEHB). \item That is, for this data, it is not enough to merely do 30 evaluations. \ei Figure~\ref{sedata}.B and Figure~\ref{uci}.B show that none of these methods, other than the baseline and random selection, have a stability problem.
+Which means that both DEHB and LITE are stable for these datasets (low variance in repeated trials).
+Figure~\ref{sedata}.C and Figure~\ref{uci}.C comment on the runtime cost of running 30 versus 3000 evaluations.
 In both curves, the LITE method runs two orders of magnitude faster (a few seconds as opposed to 20 minutes, or more).

+So when does 30 evaluations suffice?
+Figure~\ref{drralgo} sorts all 50 projects by DRR.
+Recall that most of the SE data ($\frac{38}{50}=76\%$) have high DRR values.
+In Figure~\ref{drralgo}, the DRR threshold seen in our original 24 projects moved very slightly, from 0.33 to

+(since, above this threshold, 100\% of the data sets are easy to optimize).
+We characterize this as a very small change between the original report (24 projects) and the larger sample (50 projects).